sobolewskaanna/project-00/README.md

 ## Instructions

 1. Player 1 moves across the DOM using the "M" key.
-1. Player 2 moves across the DOM using the "Z" key.
+1. Player 2 moves across the DOM using the "L" key.
 1. Reset track using "NEW ROUND" key.
 1. Start a new game using "NEW GAME" key.